"Dad, what does 'polygamy' mean?"

-"Now, I am going to take Sherlock upstairs to bed, and you can discuss your penchant for polygamy with your wife."
+"Now, I am going to take Sherlock upstairs to bed, and you can discuss the finer cultural points of polygamy with your wife."
 Mycroft went around the table, pulled Sherlock's chair out, and picked him up.
 It was the first time he'd done so since Sherlock had learned to walk.
 "Goodnight."

 The shouting match had started before Mycroft reached the top of the stairs.

 "Why is Mummy so angry?"
-Sherlock wanted to know as he put his favourite green "car pyjamas" on.
+Sherlock asked as he put his favourite green "car pyjamas" on.
 He'd never heard his parents argue before.
 They'd seldom inhabited the same physical space for long enough to argue.

-"Because once again you've ruined everything," Mycroft suddenly snapped at him.
+"Because once again you've ruined everything," Mycroft snapped.
 "Why can't you ever just shut up, Sherlock?
 You're always talking and you never think-"

 Mycroft stopped, as abruptly as he'd started.
 Sherlock was looking at him in open-mouthed shock.
 Shock and, his brother perceived, deep hurt.
 Mycroft, the Mycroft he was convinced made the sun shine and the rain fall, had never had such harsh tones for him before.

-Mycroft felt a hot wave of anger- at himself.
+Mycroft felt a hot wave of anger - at himself.
 But when Sherlock's big grey eyes filled with tears, he shook himself out of it.
-"No, don't you dare cry," he told him inexorably.
-"You're far too old to cry, so we'll have none of that.
+"No, don't you dare cry," he said.
+"You're far too old to cry.
 Just get into bed and go to sleep."